 The graphics are of the same high quality, now featuring a full-screen image during single player.
 The physics are noticeably different though.
 When you hit an opponent or obstacle, you do slow down a bit, but not as much as in the first game.
 Instead, you'll bounce around the screen like a pinball, especially in the narrow tracks with lots of hazards.
 Perhaps the lime-limit design choice was the root of this decision.
 It doesn't break the game, nor does it make it any less fun to control, but it does change tactics somewhat.
 You can be more forceful with your overtaking, knowing you won't be heavily punished.
 I would prefer other cars to be something more than an obstacle, but that's probably just me.

 The only time you face a real opponent in this sequel is when a real opponent joins in.
-Split-screen multi-player is available in all three games, but here the gameplay is slightly different to the single-player game.
+Split-screen multiplayer is available in all three games, but here the gameplay is slightly different from the single-player game.
 The time limit remains, but you'll also have to race against player 2.
-There will be bars on the left hand side that represent how close you are to each other which makes for a more traditional race.
+There will be bars on the left-hand side that represent how close you are to each other which makes for a more traditional race.
 Nevertheless, the multi-player in either other game are more satisfying.

 Enter stage name 'DUX' in Lotus II (left) or 'CU AMIGA _00' in Lotus III (right)